Medication Dispenser FAQ

 To close: Before closing the lid, look at the red portion of the medication dispenser and make sure the white T-Bar is pushed up to the X. Close the medication door on the blue lid.
 With the round key in the lock (and in the open/horizontal position), place the blue lid on the medication dispenser, slightly rotated clockwise about an inch.
-Depress slightly with both hands and rotate counter clockwise about one inch until the blue top's tabs slide under the base unit's tabs.
-Rotate the key counter clockwise, to the closed/vertical position, and remove the key.
+Depress slightly with both hands and rotate counterclockwise about one inch until the blue top's tabs slide under the base unit's tabs.
+Rotate the key counterclockwise, to the closed/vertical position, and remove the key.
 You may want to refer to our Tech Tip videos to see this in action (at the top of this page).

 How do I adjust the duration of the alarm?

 Press and hold the Alarm Test button while you push the MIN button until the desired alarm length (in minutes) is on the time display.
 Then let go of both the MIN button and the Alarm Test button.
-When you are adjusting the alarm length, it's not uncommon for the tray to rotate and the alarm to go off.
+While you are adjusting the alarm's length, it's not uncommon for the tray to rotate and the alarm to go off.
 Simply slide the white T-bar up to stop the alarm.
 If the tray currently has scheduled medications in it, make sure to rotate the tray counter-clockwise so that the next scheduled dose is to the right of the compartment below the white T-bar.

 How can I change the alerts on my medication dispenser?